Skip to main content

 In truth, that argument is only partly correct - while Australia does earn substantial income from international students, many student visa holders - particularly in non-tertiary courses - work in Australia and remit amounts back to family overseas.
 When eventually asked to leave, they often enter an appeal process, which (very much) prolongs their stay and is currently ballooning temporary resident numbers.

 In summary, expect that the rules and regulations around migration - always complex and opaque - will become even more so in the medium term as government tries to get a better handle on migration numbers.
-This is an issue that will feature very highly at next year's federal election - as it does currently in many western deveoped countries.
+This is an issue that will feature very highly at next year's federal election - as it does currently in many western developed countries.

 Victoria: Stamp Duty Concessions: "Off the Plan" purchases - October 23, 2024